xiaohan2012/daily-reading/august/how-to-perfect-sample.md

 - $`voter-CFTP`$ $`monotone-CFTP`$ vs $`coalescing-CFTP`$, what are they?
   - voter-CFTP: the graph figure (fig 2) described in sec 1.1 and analyzed in sec 4
   - coalescing-CFTP: in sec 4

+- about the algorithm:
+  - why collapsing to root corresponds to coupling?
+  - what is the backward chain here?